Separate names with a comma.

 There will be some who buy the PS3 to get a blu-ray player early.
 But as soon as the more sophisticated stand-alone players come out, they will move on.
 It doesn't increase the number of users just re-shuffles them.
 The average person is not going to buy a PS3 to watch blu-ray movies.

 I thought the PS3 was coming out in the 4th Qtr. of 2006, not the 2nd Qtr.
 Am I mistaken?

+I think the PS3 is still slated for a Spring '06 release in Japan.
+Signs have been pointing to later in '06 for the North American market.
 It's possible we'll see non-PS3 players before then.
 Pioneer claims it's ready to ship it's BD-ROM/R/RE drives (with single-layer only writing) at the end of January; if that happens, there's reason to suspect that set-top-boxes would be forthcoming fairly soon afterward.

 Terry, I echoed the same sentiments you so eloquently elaborated upon above.
 I wholly agree that no HD format will be widely accepted any time soon.
 I know people who've only this year gotten a DVD player.
 One such person finally received one this Christmas.
 She's not gonna switch next year suddenly to a whole new format.
 The average person is more than pleased with standard DVD.